bibleexchange/romans__textbook/textbook/en/romans-en.md

 ## TIME & PLACE

 Romans was written from Corinth around 57—58 AD.
 In Romans 15:19, Paul lets us know that he is near the culmination of this career and at the end of his third missionary journey.
 He has preached the Gospel, he says, "from Jerusalem and as far round as Illyricum," and goes on to make the amazing statement that he no longer has any room to work in that vast area.
 He wishes to go to Spain since Italy itself is already being evangelized, and to visit the Roman church along the way.
 But he cannot do so at once; he must first go to Jerusalem.
 The reason for this is both clear and evident.
 For some time, (2 Corinthians would suggest at least one year), Paul intimates, he has been engaged in taking a collection for the poor in Jerusalem.
 During the writing of the book of Romans, that collection is virtually, if not quite complete, and Paul is awaiting an opportunity to deliver the offering to Jerusalem.
-I and II Corinthians refer to the collection as being in progress (I Cor.
+I and 2 Corinthians refer to the collection as being in progress (I Cor.
 16:1—4; 2 Cor.
 8—9) and Romans 15:25—28 looks upon it as just completed.
 Since in I Corinthians 16:3—4, Paul indicated that he plans to end his work on the collection in Corinth and then to depart from that city for Jerusalem, it is natural to suppose that he wrote Romans while at Corinth.
 Most scholars place the time of this epistle around AD 57—58.

 ## OCCASION